 It is highly recommended that First Nations administering rental housing programs maintain replacement reserve funds in order to ensure that essential items can be replaced as needed.
-Replacement reserve funds are used to replace items such as floor coverings, appliances, window coverings, and so on, once they have exceeded their useful life.
+Replacement reserve funds are used to replace items such as floor coverings, appliances, window coverings, and so on, once they have exceeded their useful life, and would be administered by the Housing Authority using funds provided by the Council.
 A separate bank account should be maintained solely for the reserve fund, and it is generally accepted that if reserve funds are to be invested they are only to be invested in "secure" ventures such as savings and checking accounts, term deposits, government bonds, and so on.
 It is a good idea for any housing developer with limited resources or insecure funding to maintain a replacement reserve fund as a mechanism for ensuring the sustainability of the development.